By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 If we can find oil deep under the sea and rocks on the moon why is it that there has been no significant discovery of additional willpower in all these millenniums?
 Perhaps we have been looking for the wrong thing in the wrong places.
 Behaviorists, like Martin and Pear, believe they have discovered the source of the willpower shortage.
 They say there are in fact two very different creatures that we are calling willpower and that we keep looking for the wrong one in the wrong place.
 Could that be?

 Willpower One might more properly be called determination.
 This is the willpower required to do something that we know would be good for us but that is unpleasant or painful while we are doing it.
 Exercise is a good example.
 We all know we should do more exercise.
 It has all those positive benefits, like losing weight and being healthier.
-But it is hard to think about doing something that involves effort and possible unpleasant pain when there is that nice warm comfy couch sitting there and there are 36 new movies on the cable that beg to be watched.
+But it is hard to think about doing something that involves effort and possible unpleasant pain when there is that nice warm comfy couch sitting there and there are 36 new movies on the cable that begs to be watched.

 It takes a special brand of willpower to give up a current pleasure or reward, sitting on the couch and watching movies, to secure far-off benefits like weight loss and improved health.
-To continue to engage in this effort for a deferred gain we need lots of positive encouragements and reinforcements.
+To continue to engage in this effort for a deferred gain we need lots of positive encouragement and reinforcements.
 This is why people who exercise in groups where they encourage each other are more likely to succeed than those who try to do an exercise program alone.

 The problem with shortages of this first kind of willpower is that the current negative of the action does not seem to have much connection to a far-off positive result like weight loss.
 It is hard to make yourself do something today for a gain a long time from now.
 This kind of willpower deficiency also accounts for the lack of retirement savings of many citizens.